BDC Hamburger Icon

 501(c)(6): Business leagues, chambers of commerce, real estate boards, etc.

-501(c)(6) groups have another slightly controversial tax-exempt status, since the organizations that would qualify for it represent businesses that turn a profit.
-A 501(c)(6)-qualified group is typically an association of business owners who have united for a common purpose, like furthering the interests of their members within the local community or giving business owners a united voice to effect change.
+501(c)(6) groups have another slightly controversial tax-exempt status since the organizations that qualify for it represent businesses that turn a profit.
+A 501(c)(6)-qualified group is typically an association of business owners who have united for a common purpose; such goals can include furthering the interests of their members within the local community or giving business owners a united voice to effect change.

 501(c)(7): Social and recreational clubs